ispras/utopia-hls/README.md

 For both CIRCT and MLIR projects it is possible to download precompiled libraries (this approach is more convenient and saves time), but both projects can also be compiled from sources.

-Precompiled releases of CIRCT include the precompiled LLVM MLIR release as well: visit the corresponding [page](https://github.com/llvm/circt/releases) to see all available releases.
+Precompiled releases of CIRCT include the precompiled LLVM MLIR releases as well: visit the corresponding [page](https://github.com/llvm/circt/releases) to see all available releases.

 **Note that <ins>it's the libraries that are required</ins>, not the binary executables.**<br>
 Look for the archives which have the following names: